Alta Naoussa 2021

 Naoussa

-Naoussa (or Naousa) is a region and wine appellation located in the hills of Macedonia, northern Greece.
+Naoussa (or Naousa) is a wine region and appellation located in the hills of Macedonia in northern Greece.
 It is located an hour's drive west of the regional capital Thessaloniki.
-Naoussa's climate is more continental (and less Mediterranean) than that of most Greek wine regions.
-The region is strongly influenced by the rapidly rising mountains to the west and the Kambania plain to the east.
+The climate of Naoussa is more continental (and less Mediterranean) than that of most Greek wine regions.
+The region is strongly influenced by the mountains that rise rapidly to the west and the Kambania plain to the east.
 On the one hand, the mountains shelter the region from cold winds blowing from the north and west.
-On the other hand, they create winds, which suck in cool, humid air from the sea coast.
-Winters are particularly cold here; The Vermion Ranges are home to many of Greece's best ski resorts.
+On the other hand, they create winds, which draw in cool, moist air from the sea coast.
+Winters are particularly cold here; the Vermion ranges are home to several of Greece's best ski resorts.

 You might also like